firegento/firegento-magesetup/README.markdown

 Installation
 -----------------------
+Please create the desired websites and store view as well as install any language packs before running MageSetup.

+Copy all files from the src/ folder to your magento directory in order to install the MageSetup module.
-After you have installed the module, you should log off from admin panel.
+After you have installed the module, you should clear the cache and log off from admin panel.
 When you log on again, you should see the following hint:

     MageSetup has been installed.
 Click here to set up your pages, blocks, emails and tax settings.

 If you don't see that hint, please check that the configuration setting **System -> Configuration -> Developer -> Template Settings -> Allow Symlinks** is enabled.

-On the linked page, you can make the desired settings and then click "Run MageSetup" on the top right.
+On the linked page, you can make the desired settings and then click "Run MageSetup" on the top or bottom right.
 The adjustments will be made.

 Support
 -------